recordreplaytool/themis_result/README.md

 Each folder in this repo includes the results for 5 runs.
 For each run, it will has 4 output files, only 2 files that need our attention:

-* monkey.log: it contains the running process of each monkey action.
+* __monkey.log__: it contains the running process of each monkey action.
-* logcat.log: it logs the crash information during the running process.
+* __logcat.log__: it logs the crash information during the running process.

-For the convenience, the crash_stack log of each bug is also included in the folder.
+For the convenience, the reference crash_stack log of each bug is also included in the folder.

 ## Check crashes of each run

-Run the check_crash.py to check the crash time in each run.
+Run the check_crash.py to check the crash time in each run (modified a little bit based on the original themis version):

 `python3 check_crash.py --monkey -o <folder_name> --app <app_name> --id \#<bug_id> --simple`